We have just hired our first Prosthetist!! We are thrilled to announce that we now have a...

 BSc Occupational Therapy

-I worked in many clinical areas at Addenbrookes Hospital, including care of the elderly, stroke, surgery, rheumatology, medicine and paediatrics between 2001 and 2006.
-In 2006 until 2012, I mainly worked with individuals following lower limb amputation, vascular surgery, transplants, colorectal surgery, urinary surgery, individuals with all types of cancer including those that required end of life care.
-I had experience in orthopaedics and experience of assessing and treating individuals with elective total hip replacements, knee replacements and fractured neck of femurs following falls.
+I worked in many clinical areas at Addenbrooke’s Hospital in Cambridge, including care of the elderly, stroke, surgery, rheumatology, medicine and paediatrics between 2001 and 2006.
+From 2006 until 2012, I worked with individuals following lower limb amputation, vascular surgery, transplants, colorectal surgery, urinary surgery, individuals with all types of cancer, including those that required end of life care.
+I also had experience in orthopaedics, particularly assessing and treating individuals with elective total hip replacements, knee replacements and fractured neck of femurs following falls.

-I left Broomfield Hospital in April 2016 but I remained on a bank contract with them until November 2016 working in the accident and emergency department and the medical assessment unit.
-In June 2016, I joined The OT practice undertaking occasional work as a private Occupational Therapist.
-The clients I am involved with have a range of physical difficulties.
+I left Broomfield Hospital in April 2016 but I remained on a bank contract with them until November 2016 working in the accident and emergency department and medical assessment unit.
+Between June 2016 and January 2018, I worked for the OT practice.
+I undertook occasional work for them, as a private Occupational Therapist.
+The clients I was involved with had a range of physical difficulties.

+In July 2017, I returned to Addenbrooke’s Hospital in Cambridge, on a bank contract, to undertake occasional work.
+The clients that I work with have a wide range of physical difficulties arising from illness and injury.
 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
-I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses
+I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.

 British Association of Occupational Therapists